 There are more than 300,000 car accidents in Georgia each year that the Georgia Department of Public Health considers “mild injury” crashes.
 This term can be misleading, however, since even minor physical injuries are often accompanied by significant financial and emotional harm.
 Common car accident injuries are a frequent result of car crashes and may give the right to recovery.
-Atlanta car accident attorney Terrence R. Bethune can help you seek compensation for your injuries if you were involved in a car wreck caused by someone else’s carelessness.
+Macon car accident attorney Terrence R. Bethune can help you seek compensation for your injuries if you were involved in a car wreck caused by someone else’s carelessness.

 PURSUING A NEGLIGENCE CLAIM AFTER A GEORGIA CAR CRASH